|

 Babies

-nutrients whilst in the womb.
+nutrients whilst still in the womb.

-affects the quality of milk your baby receives should you choose to
+affects the quality of breast milk your baby receives.
+Breast milk contains many nutrients

-now choose to bottle feed but the benefits and nutrients in breast milk
+develop a healthy immune system and fight off infections.
+Some mothers may choose to bottle feed but the benefits and nutrients in breast milk

 are recommended by many health professionals.
-Breast milk is said to
+Breast milk

-fight infections as it contains antibodies, stops constipation and
+fights infections as it contains antibodies, stops constipation and

 provides babies with all the essential nutrients they need for the first